hi-rachelliu/scary_stories/README.md

 - submissions.csv: the CSV file containing all scraped submissions (Reddit posts)

 ### 🌱 Quick Start
-Use `pip3 install requirements.txt` to instal neccessary packages.
+Use `pip3 install requirements.txt` to install neccessary packages.
 Then, run scary_stories.py in its entirety or praw.ipynb block by block to get started